wernerglinka/glinka.dev.2024/src/content/blog/introducing-metalsmith-mdn.md

                 ...
               ```

-              This setup tells Metalsmith to use M+N with specified options for template directory and custom Nunjucks filters, followed by the markdown plugin to process the markdown files.
+              This setup tells Metalsmith to use MDN with specified options for template directory and custom Nunjucks filters, followed by the markdown plugin to process the markdown files.

               ### Configuration Options